PROFESSIONAL DEVELOPMENT COURSE

 COURSE CONTENTS

-You must complete three modules and a 200 hour Workplace Project.
-The modules must be related with each other and must be approved by our academic department.
-Choose from the wide selection of environmental, sciences, IT, business, horticulture or other subjects available with us.
+You will complete three modules and a 200-hour Workplace Project.
+The modules must be related with each other and approved by our academic department.
+Choose from a wide selection of environmental, sciences, IT, business, horticulture or other subjects available with us.

 The Modules